July 2019: This chapter has been revised as a result of local review.

 The practitioner should record in the ‘Rationale for Decision’ box that they have discussed the outcome of the Checklist with the person and their representative.

-The practitioner must sign and date the Checklist and provide their contact details including their secure email address.
+The practitioner must sign and date the Checklist and provide their contact details including their email address.

 They must also ensure that they have recorded the name, address and phone number of the individual’s next of kin / representative on the Checklist.
 Failure to provide these can result in the representative not being invited to attend the multidisciplinary team (MDT) meeting to complete the DST.